smhz101/pre-order-ultra/readme.md

   - Pre-order for new product launches with release dates and countdown timers.
   - Pre-order for out-of-stock products with "Notify Me When Available" functionality.
   - Admin interface for managing pre-orders and subscriptions.
-  - Email/SMS notifications to subscribers upon product availability.
+  - Email notifications to subscribers upon product availability.
   - Integration with WooCommerce, Dokan, and Easy Digital Downloads (EDD).

+### [1.1.0] - 2024-10-24
+- Refactored plugin architecture for better maintainability.
+- Moved table creation and activation hooks to the main plugin class.
+- Enhanced "Notify Me When Available" feature with guest subscription support.
+- Added admin interface for managing subscriptions.
+- Implemented cron job handling within a dedicated class.
+- Improved security measures with nonce validations and data sanitization.
+- Enhanced frontend scripts and styles for better user experience.

 ## Frequently Asked Questions

 ### 1. **Can I customize the notification emails?**
-Yes, Pre-Order Ultra allows you to customize email and SMS templates to match your brand's voice and messaging needs.
+Yes, Pre-Order Ultra allows you to customize email templates to match your brand's voice and messaging needs.

 ### 2. **Does the plugin support variable products?**
 Yes, you can enable pre-orders for variable products.
 Each variation can have its own pre-order settings.